How do I get to Dover Castle from Dover Priory Railway Station?

 - By train.
 A shuttle bus will take you from the Port of Dover to Dover Priory Train Station.
 From here you can take the HighSpeed service to London St Pancras.
 There are also trains to London Victoria (which is near Buckingham Palace) and London Charing Cross (near Trafalgar Square).

 - By National Express Coach.
-You can buy tickets at the Passenger Terminal at The Port of Dover, Dover Dover Visitor Information Centre at Dover Museum in Market Square, and Pencester Road (Dover Town Centre).
-The coaches stop at the Port of Dover and at Pencester Road.
+You can buy tickets online, at Dover Visitor Information Centre at Dover Museum in Market Square, and Dover Post Office at 62 Biggin Street.
+Coaches depart from the Port of Dover and Pencester Road (town centre).

 Where can I stay with my dog?